hyeshik/tailseeker/README.md

     docker build -t tailseeker:GRCz10 --build-arg genome=GRCz10 .

-Then, you'll need to define an environment variable before running `tseek-docker` to use your own Docker image.
+Then, you'll need to define an environment variable before running `tseek` to use your own Docker image.

     export TAILSEEKER_IMAGE=tailseeker:GRCz10